 In the late 1980s, Father Stephen Siniari arrived with youthful and dedicated zeal.
 Although he was with us only a brief time (1987 to 1989), his ministry had a significant impact and made a lasting impression on the younger members of our parish.
 His good humor enabled him to easily establish a rapport with the teenagers and young adults of our church.

-That's a lesson John Louis, one of the senior-most parishioners, explains about Saint George.
-"What you hear is always good things, what people in the past have gone through," says Louis, "and it reminds you to follow the good things in life and makes you want to help as many people as you can."
+That's a lesson John Louis, one of now deceased senior-most church elders, explained about Saint George.
+"What you hear is always good things, what people in the past have gone through, and it reminds you to follow the good things in life and makes you want to help as many people as you can."